-The alliance has forecast funding reductions until 2018/19 and has agreed a £29m savings target.
-With the potential for further savings to be found from the alliance, the force is extremely well placed to face future financial challenges.
+The alliance has forecasted funding reductions until 2018/19 and has an agreed £29m savings target.
+With the potential for further savings to be found from the alliance the force is extremely well placed to face future financial challenges.

 Outstanding